 Fun facts from the 80s

-• Only men love games?
-To get rid of this cliché, the Japanese Tōru Iwatani created Pac-Man, who is eating his way through the labyrinth and who should also appeal to women.
+- Only men love games?
+To overcome this cliché, the Japanese Tōru Iwatani created Pac-Man, who eats his way through the labyrinth and who should also appeal to women.
 He was right: The game design and new consoles like Atari VCS and Nintendo’s NES made Pac-Man one of the most popular games for both sexes in the eighties.

-• Why does Super Mario have a beard?
+- Why does Super Mario have a beard?
 Shigeru Miyamoto certainly didn’t think of an Italian plumber during his creation.
 The coarse pixels still limited the design possibilities at that time.
-A beard was added to y give the face more individuality.
+A beard was added to give the face more individuality.

-• Wide shoulders even without aerobics and a muscles: Those who weren’t blessed with muscle packed voluminous shoulder pads into jackets or blouses.
-For some, XXL shoulders were considered super masculine, for others they were ridiculously witty: “All he had was cotton wool”.
-But women also made use of the upholstery and thus created the image of the seasoned business woman.
+- Wide shoulders even without aerobics and a muscles: Those who weren’t blessed with muscle packed voluminous shoulder pads into jackets or blouses.
+For some, XXL shoulders were considered super masculine, for others they were ridiculously funny: “All he had was cotton wool”.
+But women also embraced the shoulder pad and thus created the image of the seasoned business woman.

 Image 1: ©Chris Benso certain rights apply.
 Source: Unsplash